now-examples/basics/README.md

 ## New Examples

 We are continuously improving our examples based on best practices and feedback from the community.
+As a result, it is possible that example names will change and on occasion deprecated in favor of an improved implementation.

 For example, the previous `nodejs` example showed a static frontend with a Node.js API.
 This is illustrated now in the `svelte-functions` example.
 Below is a table that lists some of the most popular previous examples and the equivalent replacement: